 For example, ‘waiting time penalties’ are usually sought by prior employees because these penalties are triggered when an employer fails to provide all wages (including base pay, overtime pay, accrued vacation or sick time, etc.) to an employee at the time such employee ceases working for the employer.
 These penalties apply, however, only when the withholding of any pay at the conclusion of employment is intentional by the employer.
 In turn, what constitutes ‘intentional’ has been decided different ways by various Courts in California.
 Being represented by a lawyer provides what may be a critical advantage in Labor Commissioner wage claims.

-If you are an employee who may want to file a wage claim with the CA Labor Commissioner (OR an employer facing such claim) with specific questions regarding California Labor Commissioner claims, contact Goyette & Associates today.
+If you are an employee who may want to file a wage claim with the CA Labor Commissioner (OR an employer facing such a claim) with specific questions regarding California Labor Commissioner claims, contact Goyette, Ruano & Thompson today.
+Our team of experienced attorneys understands how to make the best choices possible for our clients and of course how to pursue those claims relentlessly such that those we represent have their legal rights properly enforced.
+You need to act quickly if you feel you’ve been wronged in this regard, so contact the firm today to schedule a free initial consultation.